Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

 * WARN if `innodb_stats_on_metadata` is `ON`.
 * WARN if `concurrent_insert` is `NEVER` / `0` / `OFF`.
+* WARN if any deprecated configuration variable was explicitly set (via `my.cnf` or `SET GLOBAL`).
+Compile-time defaults stay silent.
 * `--always-ok` suppresses all alerts and always returns OK.